teisdbr/winlibrs-docs-test/index.md

 ___

+#### 2022-02-01
+* Began the 2020 and 2021 data reprocessing.

 #### 2021-10-11
 Kind of beenawhile since I updated this, sorry about that.
 * Relaxed the requirement for Group A Offenses to have a matching NIBRS/LRS Pair
-  * You will now only get a warning instead of an Error if you give is a Group A Offense that we don't have a matching NIBRS Code for.
+  * You will now only get a warning instead of an Error if you give us a Group A Offense that we don't have a matching NIBRS Code for.
   * Group B's will still get an error, and anything that we have an Expired NIBRS Mapping for will also get an error (because we know that Mapping is not valid).
 * Caused a whole big thing with 14:79 Crime Against Person vs Society.
 We rolled that back so that Crime Against Person is has now been valid the entire year.
 We apologize for all of the confusion this one caused.
 * Fixed an erroneous Error 84212 getting thrown on NIBRS 100's.